 In times of war and battle, this might be a word tainted with a negative connotation.
-However, just like how anything can be viewed in two perspectives, I am seeing the other side of its meaning.
+However, just like how anything can be viewed from two perspectives, I am seeing the other side of its meaning.
 Last weekend, my partner and I went back to his hometown to visit.
 We had no plans at all.
 His aunt, out of nowhere, proposed that we should go to an organic farm, somewhere in the middle of the mountains.
 It was a rainy and gloomy day and we had no idea if it was the best option.
 Despite the initial reluctance, we still agreed anyway.

 It was a long drive and up we went to the mountains.
 We ended up parking somewhere and we started treading this path, led by his aunt.
 It was muddy and I was wearing flats, undeniably one of the worst footwear possible in that condition.
 Each step was accompanied by accumulated mud on our footwear.
-There were horses running (freely!) around and my overthinking mind was grappled by all the worst possible scenarios – including a horse charging to my direction, knocking me to the muddy ground and a folklore-like scene where I get sacrificed to the mountains.
+Horses were running (freely!) around and my overthinking mind was grappled by all the worst possible scenarios – including a horse charging in my direction, knocking me to the muddy ground, and a folklore-like scene where I get sacrificed to the mountains.
 However, I heard a message telling me to surrender, go with the flow and let the worries go.
 Panic built up as soon as we heard my partner’s aunt call someone and narrate that “we are probably lost”.
 At that point in time, my partner was already (almost) out of his mind, wondering why on earth we are in the middle of the mountains on a rainy day.
 He was begging for the three of us to go back home.
-Precursor to a prevented outburst, like a winged messenger proclaiming good news, someone from the farm went through the bushes and rescued us.
+A precursor to a prevented outburst, like a winged messenger proclaiming good news, someone from the farm went through the bushes and rescued us.
 He led us to the farm, painstakingly, (there was an instance when a branch hit me in the face) and my first thought as we arrived was “Was this mud on my flats and jeans, my partner’s harrowing words and stares worth the climb?”

 Spoiler alert, it was.